01signal.com

 And then, the timing report should be read carefully.
 Once again, this separate page elaborates on this topic.

-Another thing to look at is crossing clock domains.
+Another thing to look at is clock domain crossings.
 Are there signals that go from one clock domain to another unsafely?
 This could be due to lack of attention on which logic is related to each clock.
 Are clock domain crossings done only with the FIFOs that are created by the FPGA tools?
 If not, are the crossings done correctly and safely?

 Reason #2: Improper resets